The leather bookmark with a moose from my friend Liuda (also a bookmark collector) from Norway.

 The bookmark from Japan with a geisha and pagoda.

-is the general term in the English language for a tiered tower with multiple eaves common in China, Japan, Korea, Vietnam, and other parts of Asia.
+A pagoda is the general term in the English language for a tiered tower with multiple eaves common in China, Japan, Korea, Vietnam, and other parts of Asia.
 Most pagodas were built to have a religious function, most commonly Buddhist, and were often located in or near temples.